parzuko/followedby/readme.md

 # Followed By - For GitHub

-ever visit someone’s @github profile and wonder — hmm, do we know each other? well here’s an easy fix to a self manifested problem ✨ getfollowedby.xyz  ✨ (working url soon)
+ever visit someone’s @github profile and wonder — hmm, do we know each other? well here’s an easy fix to traverse the builders social graph:  ✨ getfollowedby.xyz  ✨ (working url soon)

 followed by uses GitHub’s public API to fetch mutual followers for every profile you visit, straight to the profile page!

 <div align="center">
   <img src=https://user-images.githubusercontent.com/57803819/178123752-c952c25a-a0ee-4487-b45a-ce6d6b3e0071.gif />
 </div>

+### 🤔 it’s cool, but is it any good?

+1. get set build: no package installs, followedby has 0 runtime dependancies
+2. your data is yours: no logging or storage on any server, because there ain’t any!
+3. clean and concise: built only using vanilla JS and the web API
+4. feels like it belongs: all UI config is inspired from GitHub Sponsors, making followed by look like a first party product

 ## 🤩 want to use followed by?
 followed will soon be available on the chrome and firefox stores. for folks on safari, dev is under progress; for now, check out how to unpack extensions [here](https://youtu.be/oswjtLwCUqg)